 USA Hockey’s Hockey Week Across America celebrates the passion for hockey that exists throughout the United States.

-In all, 42 states plus the District of Columbia are represented on Division I rosters, from Minnesota (193 players) to D.C., Alabama, Hawaii, Montana, New Mexico, Oregon, Tennessee and West Virginia (1 each).
+In all, 41 states plus the District of Columbia are represented on Division I rosters, from Minnesota (201 players) to D.C., Alabama, Hawaii, Oregon, Vermont and West Virginia (1 each).

 Scroll down to see our infographic featuring each state’s selection.
 As you can imagine, picking the one “best” player from some states was a huge challenge.
-We based decisions on this year’s performance and gave an edge to players whose teams have performed well.
+The College Hockey Today podcast debated some of those tougher decisions on their latest episode.
+They based decisions on this year’s performance and gave an edge to players whose teams have performed well.

 A few notes on this year’s honorees:

 - Providence’s Michael Lackey (DC) is the first player to be honored five times in this exercise (the previous four while he was at Harvard).
 Dartmouth’s Cam Strong (MT) was honored four the fourth straight year.

 - Six players were honored for the third straight year: Notre Dame’s Cale Morris (CO), Maine’s Mitchell Fossier (GA), Michigan State’s Jerad Rosburg (MD), Arizona State’s Johnny Walker (AZ), Colorado College’s Nick Halloran (UT) and St. Lawrence’s Bo Hanson (ID).

 - For the first time we picked co-winners in a state – somewhat fittingly, brothers from Texas in Boston College’s David Cotton and Sacred Heart’s Jason Cotton.

 - 18 players were repeat honorees from last year.